Centre for Career and Vocation

 We recognize that there are powerful systems of oppression at work in our society, and in a world that is increasingly polarized, we believe in building a life that is dedicated to dismantling oppression while raising our own awareness of and aligning with our own skills, knowledge, gifts, and power in pursuit of a world that is more just, sustainable, and equitable.

-This process of using design thinking to apporach career development is about reflecting deeply on who you are, exploring and connecting ideas and possibilities, and taking action by trying things out and testing your ideas.
+This process of using design thinking to approach career development is about reflecting deeply on who you are, exploring and connecting ideas and possibilities, and taking action by trying things out and testing your ideas.

 This career development and vocational discernment page is intended to help you navigate this process and connect your creativity, curiosity, and calling and put it to work.
+Current students can also find more resources on the CMU Student Hub.

 Reflect